 TIRF examines who is at risk, what behaviours put road users at risk, what conditions create the greatest risk on the road; and why certain factors are more risky than others.

 TIRF has expertise in a variety of research methods including:

 In addition to its core business, TIRF also provides road safety event services and is available for consultation.
 TIRF is adept in organizing and hosting international conferences, symposia and workshops, and producing useful proceedings.
-Activities in this area have focused on young and novice drivers, impaired driving, motorcycle safety, distracted driving, fitness to drive, and other issues.
+Activities in this area have focused on young and novice drivers, impaired driving, distracted driving, fitness to drive, motorcycle safety and other issues.

 TIRF is available to share its expertise through consulting services to the public and private sectors on many driver-related issues and maintains an extensive road safety library.

 - driver education